Next: Trajectories and Movie Making

 will find a list of possible selections you can type.
 For instance,

-try to display -sheets instead of helices by typing the appropriate
+-sheets instead of helices by typing the appropriate

 word in the Selected Atoms text entry.